maribsoto/BellyButton_challenge/README.md

 Build an interactive dashboard to explore the Belly Button Biodiversity dataset, which catalogs the microbes that colonize human navels.

 ## Interactive Dashboard Use
-The dataset reveals that a small handful of microbial species were present in more than 70% of people You can check the Top 10 Bacteria Cultures and its samples distribution, while getting demographic information on each sample!
+The dataset reveals that a small handful of microbial species were present in more than 70% of people.
+You can check the Top 10 Bacteria Cultures and its samples distribution, while getting demographic information on each sample!

 ### Screenshots from findings